canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 ## Discovery

-We started with a discovery phase.
-This is taking time to understand the current situation, people's needs related to the current content, and problems they may be having.
+We started with a discovery phase to understand the current situation, people's needs related to the current content, and problems they may be having.
 Sources included reviewing previous usability studies, analyzing website traffic patterns and search behaviours, and reviewing phone and support requests.
 This provided enough insight to determine target audiences, which we then used to talk to people affected by the current content.
 We also researched vaccine hesitancy and how that's been addressed around the world.

 We also found that most people were accessing the content using mobile devices.
 People were checking whether they had the cold or the flu, when they needed vaccinations, or which vaccinations they would need for a specific country on their smartphones.